cmiicbrg/microbit-rps-w-sound-and-sender/tutorial.md

 Shake your micro:bit and see if it displays the correct icon for Rock, Paper or Scissors.
 If it doesn't, go back and check your code.
 You can also use the simulator on the left to test your code.

-### Hand in the first milestone of your project

-When you're happy with your code, disconnect the micro:bit by unplugging the USB cable, click the ``|Download|`` button to download the code to your computer.
-Upload the .hex file in the assignment in your learning management system.

 ## {Step 16}

 To use the radio, we need to set the group number.
 Click on the ``||radio:Radio||`` category in the Toolbox.
 Drag the ``||radio:radio set group||`` block and drop it into the ``||basic:on start||`` block.